Cookies on this website

 How do we learn to see with two eyes?

 Understanding the neural basis of binocular vision matters, because impaired binocular vision due to amblyopia, also known as ‘lazy eye’, is the most common vision problem in children.
-While the clinical dogma has been that amblyopia can only be treated in early childhood, we now know that adults with amblyopia can improve their vision.
+While the clinical dogma has been that amblyopia can only be treated in early childhood, we now know that adults with amblyopia can still improve their vision.
 We do not know how the brain supports this plasticity.
 If we can better understand how the brain combines images from two eyes, then we can use this knowledge to better treat amblyopia for more people.

 My lab investigates the neural basis of binocular vision, from acquisition in early childhood to binocular vision in adulthood.
 We use perceptual tests and virtual reality to measure and train how well the two eyes work together.
 These measures are combined with advanced non-invasive brain imaging data, especially MR Spectroscopy, to establish the fundamental structure, function and neurochemistry of binocular vision in the human brain.